Want to spend less on motorcycle insurance?

 5. Clean all the carburetor parts thoroughly.

 Using your wire brush and cleaner, tackle each carburetor part thoroughly to make sure that all dirt and debris are removed.

-After you’re done assembling your carburetor, you can put it back to your motorcycle and test to see if it works just fine.
+After you’re done assembling your carburetor, you can put it back to your motorcycle.

 Keeping your carburetor clean isn’t only necessary to extend the life of your motorcycle, but it also helps you cut down on maintenance costs significantly in the long run.